rospix/classification/README.md

 ## Batch mode

 In the batch mode, the ROS node takes CSV files in a given folder and processed them sequentially.
-The node expects 1 image per input file.
+The node expects 1 image per input file, and the filenames in format ``filenamename.extension``.
 As a results, it outputs two files per image, the 1st one containing overall image statistics, the 2nd one containing a cluster list.
 Coordinates of each cluster are relative to its top-left corner, the coordinates within the cluster are then relative to its position.
 The results, containing the statistics for each image and a list of clusters, are saved in JSON format.